Clock

 start()is called - Changing BPM while running adjusts timing smoothly

-reset()stops the clock and can be used to resync
+reset()stops the clock and can be used to resync- Phase resets to 0 when clock starts or restarts

 Related